vert-x3/vertx-amqp-bridge/README.md

 This component provides AMQP 1.0 producer and consumer support via a bridging layer implementing the Vert.x event bus MessageProducer and MessageConsumer APIs over the top of [vertx-proton](https://github.com/vert-x3/vertx-proton).

-**NOTE: This component will be removed in Vert.x 4.
-Consider using either the new [vertx-amqp-client](https://github.com/vert-x3/vertx-amqp-client) or [vertx-proton](https://github.com/vert-x3/vertx-proton) which underpins both.**
+**NOTE: This component will be removed in Vert.x 4, instead you should use [Vert.x AMQP Client](https://vertx.io/docs/vertx-amqp-client/java/)

 See the docs for more details: